pedrocorreia/grunt-text-extract/README.md

 An array of regular expressions, as strings, to exclude from the final output.

-#### options.exceptions
-Type: `Array`
-Default value: none

-An array of regular expressions, as strings, to exclude from the final output.

 #### options.templateStart
 Type: `String`
 Default value: none